n0deee/marker-jumper/README.md

 # marker-jumper

-### An extension to easily define and jump between points in your code
+### A vscode extension to easily define and jump between points in your code

 ![Demonstration](assets/demo.gif)
 ---